National Auto Theft Statistics | Does It Matter Where I Live?

 National Auto Theft Statistics

 Auto theft is covered by the optional "comprehensive" coverage on your auto policy.
-The average comprehensive insurance premium in the U.S. fell 1.7% from $135.90 in 2007 to $133.52 in 2008 (the most recent data available), according to the National Association of Insurance Commissioners.
+The average comprehensive insurance premium in the U.S. rose slightly (0.51 percent) from $132.38 in 2009 to $133.06 in 2010 (the most recent data available), according to the National Association of Insurance Commissioners.

 A survey of American drivers conducted in April 2007 on behalf of the National Insurance Crime Bureau and LoJack, a manufacturer of an electronic vehicle tracking and recovery system, found: